dinhdiep/MONOD2/README.md

 ./scripts/bam2cghap.sh allcpg/cpg.small.txt.gz BAMfiles/Colon_primary_tumor_sept9_promoter.bam test

 ```
-Version 1 code is provided but user must specify RRBS or WGBS mode and can only use BAM that have been mapped to hg19.
+Version 1 code used in ng.3805 is also provided but user must specify RRBS or WGBS mode and can only use BAM that have been mapped to hg19.
 RRBS and WGBS data are treated differently in that reads which are considered clonal in WGBS would be removed.

 Run RRBS example